BlueBrain/hpc-coding-conventions/cpp/README.md

 * `${PROJECT}_ClangFormat_DEPENDENCIES`: list of CMake targets to build before formatting C/C++ code.
 Default value is `""`

-Where `${PROJECT}_FORMATTING` CMake variable is supposed to be defined by the user, the variables above are meant to be overridden inside CMake project directly.
+Unlike `${PROJECT}_FORMATTING` which is supposed to be defined by the user, These variables are already defined and may be overridden inside your CMake project.
-They are CMake CACHE variables whose value must be forced.
+They are CMake _CACHE_ variables whose value must be forced.
-For instance, to ignore code of third-parties located in `ext/` subdirectory, add this to your CMake project:
+For instance, to ignore code of third-parties located in `ext/` subdirectory (`third[-_]part(y|ies)` regular expression by default), add this to your CMake project:

 ```cmake
 set(